FIBRE, YARN, TEXTILES

 Crochet hooks, like knitting needles, may be made from wood, metal or plastic and come in a range of sizes based on their diameter (thickness).

-Knitting and crochet are tactile and rhythmical crafts, known to relieve stress and stimulate the brain, that are extremely versatile with endless possibilities.
+Knitting, crochet, weaving and spinning are tactile and rhythmical crafts, known to relieve stress and stimulate the brain, that are extremely versatile with endless possibilities.